StephanErb/multicrit/README.md

 # Engineering Parallel Biobjective Shortest Path Search

+## Abstract

+The multi-criteria shortest path problem is concerned with the minimization of multiple, possibly conflicting objectives such as travel time and highway tolls.
+Sanders and Mandow present a parallel algorithm for this problem.
+They generalize Dijkstra’s single-criterion shortest path algorithm to multiple criteria, while parallelizing all additional work induced by this generalization.
+For the bi-criteria case they even show that their algorithm performs less work than classic bi-criteria algorithms.

+We discuss in how far these theoretical results translate into an efficient implementation for modern shared-memory multiprocessors.
+In particular, we focus on a cache-efficient implementation of the bi-criteria case and present an extensive evaluation of the algorithm and its underlying data structures.

+The evaluation indicates that parallel bi-criteria shortest path search is feasible in practice.
+Our implementation exhibits significant speedups when solving difficult problem instances in parallel.
+In addition, even a sequential implementation is competitive to classic bi-criteria shortest path algorithms.

+As an additional contribution of independent interest, we present parallel bulk updates for weight-balanced B-trees.
+We use this technique to implement the Pareto queue, a multi-dimensional generalization of a priority queue proposed by Sanders and Mandow and required by their algorithm.

 ## Code Overview

 `BiCritShortestPathAlgorithm.hpp` is the shortest path algorithm interface to be used by test and benchmarking clients.
 The actual algorithm is set and configured in `options.hpp`.